 My quest to find out more about these devices from the past lead me to the Tube Collectors Association, a very well organised group with a home base in Ashland, Oregon.
 A visit to their web site is well worth while. http://www.tubecollectors.org/.
 An overseas membership to the TCA costs, one year US$25, two years, US$49; three years, US$73.
 Very reasonable when you see the quality of their news letter, published by monthly.

 In particular I have been given a great deal of assistance by Ludwell Sibley, KB2EVN, one of the directors of the Association.
 As he says it, he had a small part to play in the development of Fetrons in the Phone industry and he was kind enough to mail me back issues of the society’s journals and some original promotional material by Teledyne.

-I recently received an email from Dr Hugo Holden in Queensland, about a one off radio receiver using Fetrons.
+Some time ago I received an email from Dr Hugo Holden in Queensland, about a one off radio receiver using Fetrons.
 He built this in 2007 as an interesting exercise.
 Dr Hugo has been quite active in restoring vintage Televisions, I will put links to these projects on my links page.

 Images attached of the only all Fetron (all TS6AK5) radio, except for the fact it contains two vintage Teledyne junction Fets for the S meter, and 3 Teledyne magnetic latching relays for the MW-SW band-change.
 Runs off one 90V battery and has a neon power lamp.
 It has 4 fetrons in parallel class A for the audio output.

 It's important when Fetrons are used for RF that the metal bodies are earthed, so a modified socket assembly is required with a spring loaded phosphor bronze earth connection fitted to the center of the socket.